 - Publish and disseminate the rankings in a similar format each year so that readers can track developments and make comparisons over time

-- Provide rankings that provide added value and further insights on how fencing clubs are evaluated by the fencing community, e.g. detailed rankings by weapon, age and gender.
+- Provide rankings that provide added value and further insights on how fencing clubs are evaluated by the fencing community, e.g. detailed rankings by weapon, age, and gender.

-In short our mission is to lift the profile of the Sport of Fencing in the U.S.
+In short, our mission is to lift the profile of the Sport of Fencing in the U.S.

 The Principals of the firm are Harrison Woods and his father Ross Woods.
-Making sense of mountains of data and number crunching are among Ross Woods’ many fields of expertise.
+Making sense of mountains of data and number crunching is among Ross Woods’ many fields of expertise.
 Combine this with his love of fencing and his exposure to US fencing through his sons, Harrison and Jack Woods and you have the ideal profile for the Founder and Principal of National Fencing Club Rankings.
 His older son, Harrison Woods, came up with the idea of ranking fencing clubs.
-He is Co-Founder and assists with the research, marketing and product design.
+He is Co-Founder and assists with the research, marketing, and product design.
 Fencer Jack Woods is both the inspiration and mentor to the group.